 vi.
-Not paid to a qualified plan within nine months of the end of the fiscal tax year of the approved private school for the disabled; and vii.
-Not paid in accordance with the fringe benefits criteria in (a)23 above.
+Not paid to a qualified plan within nine months of the end of the fiscal tax year of the approved private school for students with disabilities;

+vii.
+Not paid in accordance with the fringe benefits criteria in (a)23 above; and viii.
+If applicable, not in conformance with a church plan as defined in ERISA;